Binge Eating Disorder treatment (B.E.D.)

 - Heart disease

 At Rise Treatment Centre we offer a residential clinical programme for Binge Eating Disorder treatment.
-Our programme is evidence-based and covers the overall health and well-being of our clients who suffer from any form of an eating disorder.
-We help them understand the root causes of their Binge Eating Disorder and combine psycho-education, mindfulness, group sessions, individual therapy and family support to guide them towards a sustainable recovery.
+Our programme is evidence-based and focuses on your overall health and well-being.
+We help you understand the root causes of your Binge Eating Disorder and combine psycho-education, mindfulness, group sessions, individual therapy and family support to guide you towards a sustainable recovery.